-My in-house writing skills workshops get people thinking about what they want to achieve with each piece of writing: what do they want their readers to know, think, feel, do?
+My in-house writing skills courses get people thinking about what they want to achieve with each piece of writing: what do they want their readers to know, think, feel, do?

-If you're relying on your people to develop customer relationships and bring in business by their writing, they need real-life writing skills they probably won't have learnt at school.
+Writing at work isn’t a literary exercise.
+If you’re relying on your people to communicate clearly with colleagues, develop customer relationships or bring in business by their writing, they need real-life writing skills they probably won’t have learnt at school.

 Typically, I base my programmes around the following core principles: